Analog Gauge Set vs. Digital Manifold vs. Wireless Probes: Choosing the Right HVACR Tools

 Analog Refrigerant Manifold Gauges

 For decades, analog refrigerant manifold gauges were the standard in the HVACR industry.
-These tools allow for the addition and removal of refrigerant and measure system pressures and display saturation temperatures manually, relying on the technician to interpret and calculate their intended readings.
+These tools allow for the addition and removal of refrigerant and measure system pressures while displaying saturation temperatures manually.
 They offer reliable and actionable data but require the use of additional instruments for anything outside of pressure and saturation temperature.

 Digital Refrigerant Manifold Gauges